ndkchung/assignment-5/README.md

 * 'average_rainfall' does not calculate the average rainfall of the given subdivision and year but just outputs the year.
 How should I fix this?

 * Edit the code for average_rainfall so that it contains the average rainfall of the given year.

+* Give me an outline of a unit test file that fully cover the key methods of models.py.